verifa/terraplate/site/content/docs/prologue/introduction.md

 Terraplate traverses up and down from the working directory detecting Terraplate files (AKA "Terrafiles"), treating the Terrafiles without child Terrafiles as [Root Modules](https://www.terraform.io/language/modules#the-root-module) (i.e. if a Terrafile does not have any children, it's considered a "root module" where Terraform should be run).

-Terraplate builds Terraform files based on your provided Terraform templates (using the Go Templating engine).
+Terraplate builds Terraform files based on your provided Terraform templates (using the Go Templates).
 Define your Terraform configs once, and use Go Templates to substitute the values based on the different root modules.

 The built files are completely normal Terraform files that should be checked into Git and can be run either via the `terraform` CLI or using the `terraplate` CLI.
-This way you can write your own Terraform code manually, focusing only the resources you are creating and not on boilerplate (like backend, providers, configuration, etc).
+This way you can focus on writing your Terraform code that creates resources, and let Terraplate handle the boilerplate (like backend, providers, configuration, etc) based on your provided templates.

 The goal of Terraplate is to not do any magic: just plain (but DRY) Terraform, which means you can bring your own tools for static analysis, security, policies and testing.